 The interdisciplinary Ph.D. in Cyber Studies draws on faculty expertise across the University of Tulsa (TU) to conduct cutting-edge research at the interface between cyber and many disciplines.
 The program seeks high-achieving students who want to pursue independent scholarly research.

-Students in the Ph.D. in Cyber Studies program will:
+The Program Learning Outcomes for students in the Ph.D. in Cyber Studies program will:

 Demonstrate expertise and proficiency in the discipline’s areas including cyber security, networking, data analysis, and a disciplinary specialization relevant to cyber studies.

 Create and advance the body of knowledge in cyber topics by and submitting scholarly papers to peer-reviewed conference proceedings and journals.

 Demonstrate research skills and professional behavior consistent with the scholarly cyber scientific community.